Cagoh/6m-software-1.1-sd-intro/lesson.md

 ## Self studies check-in

 1. What are programming languages?
 Why do we have to use them?

+Programming language is the set of code instruction given, for the computer to either interpret and run or compile into object file to execute.

 2. What is the difference between compiler, and interpreter?

+interpreter:
+Computer interpret the set of code instruction line by line.

+ Compiler:
+ Computer compile a set of code, for certain machine to able to run the file.

 3. What is a software development environment? (bridging to lesson)

+Using IDE to code.

 ---